 The comprehensive cultural program developed by CIEE consists of visits to local theater, music, and dance productions, museum tours, and local festivals.
 Events and activities are chosen to provide you with a good overview of the diversity in South Africa and to complement the overall theme of transformation discussed in the core course.

 The courses for this program are for CIEE students only.
 The Poverty and Development: Cape Town Case Study course is frontloaded for the first three weeks to give students a theoretical foundation for their service projects and help them develop an understanding of the current challenges and realities of present-day life in Cape Town.
 The Community Partnership: Theory and Engagement course puts theory into practice and allows students to spend the latter half of the program fully engaged in community projects.
 Weekends and some evenings are reserved for program discussions, cultural activities, and reflection sessions.
+It is a very busy program, but the hope is that the learning is empirical and experiential.

 Nature of Classes